appium/java-client/README.md

 - New public constructors to AndroidDriver/IOSDriver that allow passing a custom HttpClient.Factory Details: [#276](https://github.com/appium/java-client/pull/278) thanks to [baechul](https://github.com/baechul)

 *3.2.0*
-- updated the dependency on Selenium to version 2.47.1
+- updated the dependency on seleniumone to version 2.47.1
 - the new dependency on commons-validator v1.4.1
 - the ability to start programmatically/silently an Appium node server is provided now.
 Details please read at [#240](https://github.com/appium/java-client/pull/240).
 Historical reference: [The similar solution](https://github.com/Genium-Framework/Appium-Support) has been designed by [@Hassan-Radi](https://github.com/Hassan-Radi).